-It’s pretty much the same whether you opt for a well-known brand like Saxa (750g for £1) or a generic own brand version.
-(Tesco table salt 750g 35p, Sainsbury’s table salt 750g 30p or Asda’s table salt 750g 27p).
+It’s pretty much the same whether you opt for a kilo of salt from a well-known brand like Saxa (£1.30 for 750g in Asda) or the same amount of a generic own-brand version, such as Asda's table salt (65p for 750g).

 Most painkillers and medications

-For example, a packet of 16 Panadol Advance tablets costs £1 at Asda at the time of publishing.
+For example, a packet of 12 500mg Panadol Original tablets costs £1 at Tesco at the time of publishing.

 You can’t have salt without vinegar and luckily you can make a saving here too by ditching the brand names.